github-af/SmartPGP/README.md

   non-volatile memory), persistent data (approximately 10 kB of non-volatile memory) and volatile data (approximately 2 kB of RAM).

+## Importing RSA keys above 2048 bits (3072 or 4096 bits)

+The size of the internal buffer is set by default to a value that permits to import RSA 2048 bits.
+If your card is able to deal with RSA keys of 3072 or 4096 bits and you want to be able to import such keys, then you need to adjust the size of this buffer:

+- for RSA 2048 bits, `Constants.INTERNAL_BUFFER_MAX_LENGTH` must be at
+  least `(short)0x3b0`;

+- for RSA 3072 bits, `Constants.INTERNAL_BUFFER_MAX_LENGTH` must be at
+  least `(short)0x570`;

+- for RSA 4096 bits, `Constants.INTERNAL_BUFFER_MAX_LENGTH` must be at
+  least `(short)0x730`.

 ## Reducing flash and/or RAM consumption

 The applet allocates all its data structures to their maximal size